mizrael/OpenSleigh/readme.md

 OpenSleigh is a distributed saga management library, written in C# with .NET Core.
 It is intended to be reliable, fast, easy to use, configurable and extensible.

-For more details, samples and documentation, please refer to the [official website](https://www.opensleigh.net/).

 Do you like this project?
 Then consider giving a donation! [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/donate?business=9F94U4GWN7YS6&currency_code=CAD&item_name=OpenSleigh)

 ---